EthanHolman/coup-game/README.md

 For a turn, the current player chooses any action to take.
 If they choose an action for which they don't have the required card, they will be vulnerable to a challenge if someone calls their bluff.
 This action will be sent to all players.
 If the action is not 'Income' or 'Coup', other players will have the option to Challenge or Block it.
 If none of these counters are taken against the action, the current player will be allowed to take ("confirm") the action.
 A minimum of 5 seconds must pass before confirmation.
 After this, their turn is over -- onto the next player.

+If a player starts the round with 10 coins, they must Coup another player.

 More details on server's implementation around handing actions, challenges, and blocks can be found below under the "Server Action Handling" heading.

 ### Challenging an Action